Quantum critical systems with dissipative boundaries: Introduction

-We finally mention that some issues concerning localized dissipative interactions with the environment have been already discussed in the literature~\cite{FCKD-19,WSDK-20,FMKCD-20,Rossini-etal-20,AC-21}, in particular the case of quantum Ising chains with dissipative interactions at the ends of the chain~\cite{PP-08,Prosen-08,Znidaric-15,VCG-18,SK-20}, mainly focussing on the approach to the asymptotic large-time stationary states.
+We finally mention that some issues concerning localized dissipative interactions with the environment have been already discussed in the literature, see e.g. Refs.~\onlinecite{PP-08,Prosen-08,BGZ-14,Znidaric-15,VCG-18,FCKD-19, TFDM-19, BMA-19,KMS-19,SK-20,WSDK-20,FMKCD-20,Rossini-etal-20,AC-21}, and in particular the case of quantum Ising chains with dissipative interactions at the ends of the chain~\cite{PP-08,Prosen-08,BGZ-14,Znidaric-15,VCG-18,SK-20}, mainly focussing on the approach to the asymptotic large-time stationary states.
 In this paper we are interested in the whole dynamic behavior from the early-time regime to the large-time regime leading to the stationary states, addressing in particular the interplay with the finite size of the system.

 The paper is organized as follows.
 In Sec.~\ref{Kitaevmo} we present the paradigmatic fermionic Kitaev wire and the boundary dissipative interactions with the environment that we consider in our study; moreover we outline the dynamic protocol that we consider to address the interplay between coherent Hamiltonian and incoherent boundary dissipative drivings.
 In Sec.~\ref{dynsca} we introduce the dynamic FSS framework that allows us to describe the early-time regime of the out-of-equilibrium quantum evolution associated with the protocol that we consider.
-In Sec.~\ref{numres} we present our numerical results, showing the emergence of different early-time and a large-time regimes, characterized by different time scales.
+In Sec.~\ref{numres} we present our numerical results, showing the emergence of different early-time and large-time regimes, characterized by different time scales.
 Finally in Sec.~\ref{conclu} we summarize and draw our conclusions.
 In App.~\ref{appnum} we report some details of the numerical computations.